 The course delivers physics in a stimulating manner whilst ensuring that the basics necessary for further study are covered.
 Astrophysics, particle physics, quantum physics and technological applications such as medical physics are some of the areas that you will find particularly enjoyable.

 2 fully equipped laboratories including:

-Physics is a fascinating subject to study at higher level and Physics graduates are in demand because of their analytical and problem solving skills.
-Physics is an essential requirement for a number of careers and in the past our students have entered a broad range of areas including engineering, medicine, architecture, computer science as well as physics.
+This is a fascinating subject to study at a higher level.
+Physics graduates are in demand because of their analytical and problem-solving skills.
+Physics is an essential requirement for a number of careers.
+Therefore, in the past, our students have entered a broad range of areas including engineering, medicine, architecture, computer science as well as physics.

 You will need grade 6 in GCSE Physics or 66 in Combined Science plus grade 6 in GCSE Maths and grade 5 in GCSE English Language.

 Click the link below to view the Course Introduction video

 Ann Guo – Loughborough University

 SciSoc is a society for those students looking to study a Science related degree at Oxbridge or another prestigious university.